 Setting Realistic Expectations for Recovery After Deworming

-he type and severity of the worm infection.
+How long it takes your cat to feel 100% themselves again will depend on the type and severity of the parasitic infection.
 Factors that may influence recovery time include:

 • The type of worm and the specific medication used for treatment.